devversion/ng-trello/docs/step-8.md

   }
 ```

-At this point, we've fulfilled all the perquisites for opening dialog, and just
+At this point, we've fulfilled all the prerequisites for opening dialog, and we
-need to call the `editTalk` method whenever the `EDIT` button in the talk card
+only need to call the `editTalk` method whenever the `EDIT` button in the talk card
 has been pressed.

 Since the edit button is part of a child component, we need to notify the parent